Niyko/Athena/README.md

 | `fetchLimit` | Number of CDC changes rows that will be pulled from the table at once. | 50 |
 | `skippedTables` | Array of tables that needs to skipped while taking CDC changes. | ["table1", "table2"] |

+## :hammer_and_wrench: How to build
+You can build the binaries or do development of Athena by following the below steps.
+Athena is build fully on Golang.
+So you should install latest version of Go from [here](https://go.dev/doc/install).
+Do note that building binaries are managed with the [Goreleaser](https://goreleaser.com/).

+* Clone that project from Github.
+* Run `go mod download` command to install all mods.
+* Run the command `goreleaser release --snapshot --clean` for building the binaries.

 ## :page_with_curl: License
-Athena is licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/Niyko/Athena/blob/master/LICENSE), And this repo is made for educational purpose.
+Athena is licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/Niyko/Athena/blob/master/LICENSE).